Richard M. Linnehan

-Richard Michael Linnehan (born September 19, 1957) is a United States Army veterinarian and a NASA astronaut.
+Richard Michael Linnehan (born September 19, 1957) is a United States Army veterinarian and a former NASA astronaut.

 Personal

-Linnehan was born September 19, 1957, in Lowell, Massachusetts, and was raised by his paternal grandparents, Henry and Mae Linnehan.
+Linnehan was born September 19, 1957, in Lowell, Massachusetts, and was raised by his paternal grandparents, William Starkey McDade and Ann Kingsley Linnehan McDade.
 He grew up in the state of New Hampshire.
 He is single and enjoys various sports, outdoor activities and natural history.